JordanHendersonMusic/JX-supercollider/README.md

 * Make working with multiple files easy, safe, and reusable.
 * Directly manipulate OSC mappings.

-Unlike other Quarks, JX is not designed for live coding, or any live alteration of the underlying structure.
+Unlike other many Quarks, JX is not designed for any live alteration of the underlying server graph (this makes live coding not possible).
 Instead, this Quark is designed to aid in making reactive systems, where a performer's actions generate osc data in real-time.
 However, it is possible to use normal supercollider techinques in a [JX2SC](#jx2sc) context.
 Alternatives that do similar things but for different purposes are: [AlgaNode](https://github.com/vitreo12/AlgaLib) and [ddwMixerChannel](https://github.com/jamshark70/ddwMixerChannel).